-Expect your student to achieve a 80% passing score on written tests.
 If passing scores are not achieved on the first try, the test must be taken again.
-Your teen may take one online test within a 24 hour period.
-It is important that the teen knows and understands this important material.
+Students may take one online test within a 24 hour period.
+It is important that the student knows and understands this important material.

 On the day of testing, you must bring the following to the test site:

-The online driver training school will provide a computer for testing.
 The student takes the final examination online in the presence of the licensed instructor.
+The test may be taken only once per business day.
 Upon successful completion of the final exam the student will receive the course completion certificate.